How to Tenderize Thin Chicken Breasts: Simple Tips for Juicy, Flavorful Results

 Refrigeration Tips

-• Store uncooked, tenderized chicken in an airtight container or sealed bag.
+• Store uncooked, tenderized chicken in an airtight container or a securely sealed bag to maintain freshness.

-• Refrigerate for up to 2 days if not marinated.
+• If not marinated, refrigerate for up to 2 days.

 Freezing Tenderized Chicken

-• Place the chicken in freezer-safe bags with wax paper between each piece to prevent sticking.
+• Store the chicken in freezer-safe bags, placing wax paper between each piece to prevent them from sticking together.

 Reheating Without Losing Tenderness